ahmedbing/BBL588_Project/README.md

 - The Result video with above script is uploaded to bbl588_final\Result\ folder.
 Sadly, it tooks too around 15-20 sec to detect and predict any frame, therefore it is behaving like 0.05 fps.

+- Some Images related to project is here.